department-of-veterans-affairs/ves-event-bus-developer-portal/docs/environments.md

 Event Bus [Kafka](https://kafka.apache.org/) and applications are deployed into several environments for different purposes.
 The environments are described below.

 - **`Dev`** is an unstable environment intended for Event Bus team's development work.
-No customer applications will be deployed here.
+No customer applications will be connected here.
 - **`Sandbox`** is a stable environment that external teams can connect to.
 It is a "customer dev" environment.
 - **`Pre-prod`** is a testing environment that has been cleared for PHI and PII. `Pre-prod` may be used for performance tests.
 - **`Prod`** is our production environment.